keilmillerjr/mamesoftwareparser/readme.md

 ## Usage

     mamesoftwareparser.rb SOFTWARELIST.XML [OPTIONS]
-        -n, --noclones                   No Clones
         -s, --source SOURCE              Source Folder
         -d, --destination DESTINATION    Destination Folder
+        -n, --noclones                   No Clones
         -h, --help                       Displays Help

+Passing SOFTWARELIST.XML without any options will print a list of drivers and roms from the xml file.

+Passing the -s option will run an audit on the source folder, printing matching and missing files.

-Passing -s and -d will make the script copy files with the same base name as the drivers and roms from source to destination.
-Otherwise, the romset will be displayed as a list in the terminal.
+Passing -s and -d will copy files with the same base name as the drivers and roms from the source folder to the destination folder.

+Pass the -n option will not include clones when copying files.

 ## Contribute